Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Methodology

-\citet{schneider2023} proposed a methodology for equilibrium that avoids this issue by solving for both the update to the velocity field, $\bm{u}$, and the pressure field, $p$, simultaneously in a coupled fashion using the IM method, which ensures that both $\div{\bm{r}}=0$ and $\left.\bm{r}\right|_{y=\pm1}=0$ are satisfied.
+\citet{schneider2023} proposed a methodology specific to equilibrium solutions that avoids this issue by solving for both the update to the velocity field, $\bm{u}$, and the pressure field, $p$, simultaneously in a coupled fashion using the Influence Matrix (IM) method, which ensures that both $\div{\bm{r}}=0$ and $\left.\bm{r}\right|_{y=\pm1}=0$ are satisfied.
 The same treatment is provided for $\bm{r}$ and $q$ in a staggered approach, providing a physically consistent evolution of both $\bm{u}$ and $\bm{r}$.
-However, as mentioned, this method was developed to solve for equilibria ($\pdv*{t}=0$), and it is not obvious how this would work for temporally varying fields because the method used to obtain compatible velocity and pressure fields is designed as an update method for some time-stepping scheme.
+However, this method was developed to solve for equilibria ($\pdv*{t}=0$), and it is not obvious how this would work for temporally varying fields because the method used to obtain compatible velocity and pressure fields is designed as an update method for some time-stepping scheme, while we employ a Fourier basis in time.

-With the difficulties in evolving the variational dynamics while satisfying all the constraints now clear, we propose to use a Galerkin projection onto an orthogonal basis that satisfies the boundary conditions and the incompressibility constraints.
+With the difficulties in evolving the gradient-based optimisation while satisfying all the constraints now clear, we propose to use a Galerkin projection onto an orthogonal basis that satisfies the boundary conditions and the incompressibility constraints.
 Some setup is required to arrive at the final procedure that yields a valid computation of the residuals and gradient that obey the constraints.
 First, the velocity field is expanded into a sum over a basis as follows